 For Individual life unit-linked business, the total reserve is the sum of two components i.e. unit reserve and non-unit reserve.
-Unit reserves are set, based on the number of units and the unit prices as at March 31, 2008.
+Unit reserves are set, based on the number of units and the unit prices as at September 30, 2010.
 The non-unit reserves are set using a prospective method, that requires projection of future cash flows, that allow for items including premiums, death benefits (over and above the value of units), fund management and other charges.
 Charges assumed are as per the contract provisions.

-The unit-growth rate assumed for the projections depend on the type of unit fund/s chosen for each policy and vary from 4% to 9%.
-The valuation interest rate for discounting the cash flows is 6.25%.
+The unit-growth rate assumed for the projections depend on the type of unit fund/s chosen for each policy and vary from 2.05% to 11.95%.
+The valuation interest rate for discounting the cash flows is 5.75%.

-The mortality rates range from 96% to 180% of the prescribed mortality table i.e. the Indian Assured Lives Mortality (94-96) (Modified ultimate) table, depending on type of product.
-The morbidity rates used are 187.5% of the prescribed morbidity table CIBT93.
+The mortality rates range from 84% to 180% of the prescribed mortality table i.e. the Indian Assured Lives Mortality (94-96) (Modified ultimate) table, depending on type of product.
+The morbidity rates used are 187.5% of the prescribed morbidity table CIBT93 for some products and 125% of the pricing basis for others were applicable.

-Premium related expenses are assumed to be 2.464% and per policy expenses are assumed to range from Rs.
-215.64 to Rs.
-371.80.
-Further, to allow for inflation, per policy expenses are assumed to increase each year at a rate of 5.75% per annum over the term of the policy.
+Premium related expenses are assumed to range from 1.4% to 2.519% and per policy expenses are assumed to range from Rs.
+167.16 to Rs.
+452.00.
+Further, to allow for inflation, per policy expenses are assumed to increase each year at a rate of 5.25% per annum over the term of the policy.